-Module code: RHWP 111 Semester 1 NQF level: 5

-Title: Handwriting Proficiency

-Module outcomes: On successful completion of this module, the student should be able to demonstrate:

-- a basic knowledge of the importance of handwriting proficiency and how it will influence the learning process of the Grade R learner; - skills to apply and teach the correct letter formation; - a basic knowledge of developing small muscle skills as well as fine motor control: - a basic knowledge to lay the foundations for formal handwriting skills; - a basic knowledge of the development of hand-eye coordination in the Grade R learner; - a basic knowledge of the development of handwriting; and - a basic knowledge of the usage of a range of writing tools.

-Module code: RIRS 311 Semester 1 NQF level: 7

-Title: Introduction to Research Skills

-Module outcomes: On successful completion of this module, the student should be able to:

-- demonstrate knowledge and understanding of the concept of educational research and types of research; - develop a research problem, purpose statement and formulate the significance of a study; - demonstrate the ability to search for and investigate existing literature relevant to an identified research problem and to ground the research problem in related literature; - develop a research design and procedures, select a population and apply sampling techniques; and - demonstrate and apply basic ethical principles when conducting research in the context of the Grade R classroom.
+Module code: RHWP 111 Semester 1 NQF level: 5 Title: Handwriting Proficiency Module outcomes: On successful completion of this module, the student should be able to demonstrate: a basic knowledge of the importance of handwriting proficiency and how it will influence the learning process of the Grade R learner; skills to apply and teach the correct letter formation; a basic knowledge of developing small muscle skills as well as fine motor control; a basic knowledge to lay the four ndations for formal handwriting skills; a basic knowledge of the develop Grade R learner; oment of hand-eye o coordination in the a basic knowledge of the develop oment of handwritir ng; and • a basic knowledge of the usage of a range of writing tools.
+Method of delivery: Open Distance Learni ng Assessment modes: Formative (40%) and summative (examin nation) (60%) Module code: RIRS 311 Semester 1 NQF level: 7 Title: Introduction to Research Skills Module outcomes: On successful complet able to: ion of this module, t the student should be demonstrate knowledge and unc educational research and types c lerstanding of the co f research; oncept of develop a research problem, pur significance of a study; pose statement and I formulate the demonstrate the ability to search for and investigate existing literature relevant to an identified research problem and to ground the research problem in related literature; develop a research design and procedures, select a population and apply sampling techniques; and demonstrate and apply basic ethical principles when conducting research in the context of the Grade R classroom.
+Mathad of delivery: Open Dictance Learning Method of delivery: Open Distance Learning

-Module code: RLBK 271 Semester 1&2 NQF level: 6
+Module code: RLBK 271 Semester 1&2 NQF level: 6 A 1 111 - • •